 Completed Application in the GME System

-Based on the application, LEAs may be required to complete a brief phone interview, and three training sessions:
+Based on the application, LEAs may be required to complete a brief phone interview, and four training sessions:

-Mandatory Charter Training for Fiscal By Invitation Only* This session delves into the fiscal part of the Title I/II application process including the grant writing and how all the pages in the application interact with one another.
+Mandatory Charter Training for Fiscal By Invitation Only* This session delves into the fiscal part of the Title I/II application process including grant requirement, writing tips and how all the pages in the application interact with one another.